Books are ocean of knowledge, books are a companion for life. A famous quote by Charles William Eliot says —

 During the weekends, especially on Fridays, Mutanabbi street throbs with pedestrians, including women and children.

 Professor Muhsin al-Musawi of Columbia University says that when the Abbassid Caliphate took over Baghdad in the 8th century, the district surrounding Mutanabbi Street was already full of scribes’ markets and booksellers’ stalls and shops.
-There is an old Arab saying:

 Poets and book readers throng Mutanabbi, a narrow pedestrian street lined with bookstores, publishing and printing houses and even street vendors selling books on everything from the Marxist Soviet Union to cooking.
 The books are in Arabic language.
 You can hardly find a few books in English.
 Traditional teashops are also there and on side streets.
+Name the book you’re looking for and it’s said that you will find it in one of the tens of bookstores lining this famous cultural avenue in the heart of Baghdad.

 There is an Ottoman castle on Mutanabbi Street.
 The Ottoman Castle of Baghdad was built in the nineteenth century.
 The castle is known as “Qishla,” meaning fortified site, or more accurately, a military defense building.
 Having been half destroyed, the Iraqi government has progressed with the structure’s restoration.
 The initial planning concept incorporated restoration of the clock tower, now visible from many points within the old city.
 Later restoration efforts in the surrounding area included its gardens, antique markets and significant cultural events.